domalab/ha-actronair-neo/docs/developer/contributing.md

 ## Code Style and Guidelines

-### Python Style Guide

-This project follows the [Black](https://black.readthedocs.io/en/stable/) code style.
-All code should be formatted using Black.

 ### Type Annotations

-All new code should include type annotations.
-We use [mypy](http://mypy-lang.org/) for type checking.
+All new code should include type annotations for better code clarity and maintainability.

 Example:
 ```python
 def get_temperature(sensor_id: str) -> float:
     """Get the temperature from a sensor.

     Args:
         sensor_id: The ID of the sensor

     Returns:
         The temperature in degrees Celsius
     """